 Research Assistant at the Chair of Educational Science, History of Education (Prof. Dr. Carola Groppe) at Helmut Schmidt University.

-Welcome to my page!
+Welcome to my website.

 Research Assistant at the Chair of Educational Science, History of Education (Prof. Dr. Carola Groppe) at Helmut Schmidt University.